mui/mui-x/docs/data/tree-view/rich-tree-view/editing/editing.md

 ## Change the default behavior

-The default behavior on bluring the tree item that is being edited is to save the new value if there is one.
-This can be customized using the `slotProps` of the `TreeItem2`
+By default, blurring the tree item saves the new value if there is one.
+To modify this behavior, use the `slotProps` of the `TreeItem2`.

 {{"demo": "CustomBehavior.js"}}